Local dealership, United Way find ways to raise money for community virtually

 AUSTINTOWN, Ohio (WYTV) – Giving back to the community has been more important than ever, but also more challenging to host fundraising events.

-Despite the lack of events, United Way Trumbull County was able to raise about the same amount of money, but had a lot more people donating to pandemic relief efforts.
+Despite the lack of events, the United Way of Trumbull County was able to raise about the same amount of money, but had a lot more people donating to pandemic relief efforts.

 “Everyone that gives to United Way does so because they care about their community, and they sort of pay it forward,” said President of United Way Trumbull Ginny Pasha.